 For example, if a customer recently bought a necklace from you, your next marketing e-mail can promote matching earrings or bracelets.

 Do ensure that you don’t send irrelevant promotional e-mails to them, otherwise, they might unsubscribe from your mailing list altogether.
-You can promote other related products such as watches because the customer might be interested in decorative timepieces.
-However, they may not be too interested in receiving a promotional offer on art supplies.

 3. Remind Them of Their Upcoming Appointments or Events